Jehosephat/basic-nft-launcher/WALLET_CONNECT_GUIDE.md

 ### Step-by-Step Process

-The wallet connection process follows these exact steps as implemented in gem-store:
+The wallet connection process follows these exact steps as implemented in the NFT Collection Manager:

 #### 1. Check MetaMask Availability